 Some of the developers are arrogant, they think they are the best developers in the world.

-If you come up with a specific solution then they might stand against you, without even knowing what the solution is.
+If you come up with a solution, then they might stand against you, without even knowing what the solution is.

-Some of these developers are jealous, and they will start to hate you because you if you are coming up with a smart solution.
+Some of these developers are jealous, and they will start to hate you because you know more than them, yes, it’s stupid, I know, but it happens.

-My advice to such kind of developers is to start thinking of software development as a joyful process, and as a process where we learn from each other.
+My advice to such kind of developers is to start thinking of software development as a joyful process, and as a process where we learn from each other, not to hate each other.

 The right tool

-Redis – or whatever technology – might not be the right tool to use for a certain job.
+Redis – or whatever technology – might not be the right tool to use for a particular job.

 I’m not saying that you must use whatever technology out there, of course, you need to do a bit of research to know if it fits your needs.